-- 18. All 4-H horse & pony exhibitors must enter classes 1H, 2H, or 3H (Fitting & Showmanship) to be eligible to exhibit in the 4-H Horse Show.
+- 18. All 4-H equine exhibitors must enter classes 1H, 2H, or 3H (Fitting & Showmanship) to be eligible to exhibit in the 4-H Horse Show.
 In Showmanship as well as all other classes, exhibitors must wear an approved helmet. - 19.
 Cloverbuds do not participate in showmanship classes. - 20.
 All exhibitors must have a certificate stating that they have completed the 4-H Horse Program Riding/Driving Level Evaluation and enter classes for the level they were placed at.
 Beginner will be equated to walk/jog/lope or walk/jog/canter no leads to count. - 21.
-Snaffle bits are only to be used by English riders.
+Snaffle bits are only to be used by English riders. - 22.
+Mule/Donkey/Miniature Donkey may be shown in horse/pony/miniature horse classes listed.
+They must adhere to the same height requirements listed for each division/class.